8fold/site-joshbruce.com/content/public/finances/budgeting/content.md

 ## Categories

+Categories in accounting software can quickly turn into the problem I’ve seen categories and tagging in the blogosphere and project management tools; every transaction needing its own category.
+This approach can quickly lead to overwhelm as, across the entire income and expenses ledger, each purchase garners only a few percentage points.
+This hides useful metrics.

-I've seen folks use accounting software and have a category for every little thing.
-Further, some accounting software comes with a set of starter categories.
-I prefer additive systems over subtractive systems.
+With this in mind, I prefer additive systems over subtractive systems.

-With an additive system you start with bare bones constraints and setup; then add on what you need to do what you need and want to do.
-With a subtractive system you are given everything and the kitchen sink up front, just in case you need it.
+With an additive system you start with bare bones constraints and setup; then add what you need when you need to.
+With subtractive systems you are given everything and the kitchen sink up front, just in case you need it later.

-In my [coaching practice](/coaching/) I've realized that the kitchen sink approach can often lead to an invisible hand that drives people to find ways to use capabilities of the system even if they don't need them:
+In my [coaching practice](/coaching/) I've realized that the kitchen sink approach can often lead to an invisible hand driving people to find ways to use capabilities of the system even if they don't need them:

 > Why are we doing X?
 Because we can.

 Anyhoo.

 I want to have a minimal set of categories.
 This makes it easier for me to remember which categories exist and tends to give me enough information to visualize income and expenses quickly.

-Because systems come with some more accounting standard categories I don't want to delete the initial set either.
+Instead of `Phone - landline` and `Phone - mobile`, I have `Electronics`.
+The bills for purchasing electronic equipment (like a cellphone) fall under this category.
+The bills for services that make these tools function (service and internet, for example), also fall under this category.
+One category covering a lot ground and making it easier to see the impact of all my electronics, regardless of a particular service needed to make it function the way it was intended.

+Unfortunately, for me at least, most accounting software come with a bunch of categories, just in case you need it.
 Enter the workaround; prefix the categories you use with a special character—I use the hyphen (-).

 So, if I see a category of `Fuel`, I know I don't use that category, because it doesn't start with a hyphen.
-If I see a category of `- Food` on the other hand, I know I use that one.
+And, I may never use it even if I had a car; refueling might go under `- Transportation`, along with the car payments.
+If I wanted to track fuel, I might rename the provided `Fuel` to `- Transportation - fuel`, for example.

 Prefixing with a special character is also something of a computer hack.
-When software is used to sort a list of items symbols tend to come before number, which come before letters.
+When software is used to sort a list of items symbols tend to come before numbers, which come before letters.

 So, when the dropdown is expanded in my accounting app, the categories that start with the hyphen are at the top of the list: